 Everyone has some good qualities.
 It is important to explain them to the Judge.

 9. Is it is a driving charge and they will lose their job if they lose their licence?

 A character reference is often useful when it spells out what consequences (outside of Court) are going to occur to the defendant.
-"He will not be able to drive his kid's to the soccer games on the weekend and as I work I can not do it either."
+"He will not be able to drive his kids to their soccer games on the weekend, and as I work I can't do it either."

 The main penalties people have from losing their licence are personal.
 It is very hard for most drivers to lose their licence.
 Spell that out to the Judge.